How Important is BMI when assessing Obesity Status ?

 need to enter your sex to complete the assessment.

-Another more complex index used by clinicians, and based on similar assumptions, is the Body Roundness Index (BRI).
+Another more complex index used by clinicians, which is based on similar assumptions, is the Body Roundness Index (BRI).

 Like Waist:Hip ratio, this takes into account excess fat stored around the

 middle.
-This parameter is becoming more popular and you'll find it's calculated and assessed for you in the Health Check.xlsm workbook if you enter your data on the BMI worksheet.
+This parameter is becoming more popular as a supplement to BMI in obesity assessments and you'll find it's calculated and assessed for you in the Health Check.xlsm workbook if you enter your data on the BMI worksheet of the app.

 First Published 15.1.25